omnigoat/omnigoat.github.io/_posts/2021-04-11-on-namespaces.md

 which should be exposed as per.
 But you can place advanced, "expert friendly" functionality into a nested namespace.
 It signifies that the user of your library has entered into a specially designated area and needs to know what they're doing.
-It feels like diving - the deeper you go, the more prepared you should be, and the scarier and the monsters.
+It feels like diving - the deeper you go, the more prepared you should be, and the more ferocious the dragons.

 <p style="width: 100%; text-align: center">⁂</p>